Choosing the right resume format is important because it helps you present your career story in a way that aligns with the job you’re after.

 How to write an ATS-friendly combination resume

 ATS stands for Applicant Tracking System.
-It’s computer software that collects, sorts, and analyzes the hundreds, and even thousands, of resumes companies receive for each job opening.
+It’s software that gathers, organizes, and analyzes the resumes companies receive for each job.

-That means if your combination resume isn’t formatted correctly or doesn’t include the right keywords, it could get filtered out before a recruiter like me even sees it.
+If your combination resume isn’t formatted right or lacks the right keywords, it might get filtered out.
+A recruiter like me may never see it.

 To create a professional resume that’s ATS-friendly, just follow these three steps.